TeachBooks/learn-programming/book/workflows/git/cli/git_the_rest.md

 modified every time we save or pop a stash.

 We will make a few more changes to the file and stash them again.
-The list of stashes will grow as a result as seen in figure {numref}`stash2`.
+The list of stashes will grow as a result as seen below.

 ![Stashing changes second time](./images/stash2.png)